ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Validation error in the alt tag with Transposh plugin #5135
 * Fixed: Some design issues on one specific users #5134
 * Fixed: Debug Warnings - Use of undefined constant AUTH_KEY and SECURE_AUTH_KEY #5035

-= 1.0.77.23 (16th September 2021) =
-* Improvements: Added Top Mail Ru analytics support in amp #5130
-* Improvements: Added an option to move sponsorship label above the ad
-* Improvements: Updated the facebook instant articles to 50 when limit is not set #5131

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)